Whitewater Rafting on the American River

-North Fork American River Rafting > Mile by Mile
+North Fork American River Mile by Mile

-The North Fork of the American Rivier is by far the most difficult of the three forks.
+The North Fork of the American River is by far the most difficult of the three forks.
 Technical whitewater rafting and kayaking skills are required for a safe and successful run.
 At high water, 3000 cfs and up, the river is more continuous with less time to prepare between rapids.
 At Lower flows (1500 cfs and below) the river is a boulder choked canyon with many rock sieves and numerous strainers.

-The North Fork: Mile by Mile
+whitewater rafting river mapThe North Fork: Mile by Mile

 Mile 0.0 Colfax-Iowa Hill Bridge Put-In